Md-Seeam-Siddique/Code-Projects/Market Data Analysis/README.md

-# Market Basket Analysis & Product Recommender
+# Market Basket Analysis & Product Recommender (Personal Project)

 A Python project that cleans a retail transactions CSV, builds an invoice by product basket, mines frequent itemsets with Apriori, and suggests complementary products through a CLI and Tkinter GUI.